blazejba/gp2/README.md

 ## 8 Results
+GA is robust, will perform well even if the parameters are not optimal.
+Finding the optimal settings is problem sensitive.
+In all the tests the time and number of generations needed for finding the optimal solution have been measured and used for detemrining which set of parameters performs better for the given problem.

 #### 8.1 One Max

-todo
+###### 8.1.1 Test 1: Micro-grain versus Coarse-grain

+###### 8.1.2 Test 2: Influence of population size

+###### 8.1.3 Test 3: Influence of mutation rate

 #### 8.2 Times Plus One Max
+###### 8.2.1 Test 1: Micro-grain versus Coarse-grain

+###### 8.2.2 Test 2: Influence of population size

+###### 8.2.3 Test 3: Influence of mutation rate

-Todo: deriving a math formula for finding maximum fitness for a tree of any size.
+todo: deriving a math formula for finding maximum fitness for a tree of any size.